The upcoming WEC debutants have enlisted Joest Racing and Sauber to supply their Le Mans Hypercar efforts – here is why it is a defining move.

 They will continue to pursue further testing later in the month, followed by deciding the driver lineups.

 One of the last-minute drivers in last year’s N24 commitments was Le Mans winner and endurance regular Richard Westbrook, who performed highly but will take a background role in the LMH development project.

 To hear that Joest Racing in particular are joining their party has fueled the hype on Glickenhaus even further.

 A right-minded, confident and logical approach is exactly what is required to enter a new proving ground of top-level endurance prototypes.

-Due to the balance of performance in place, we can realistically look forward to them battling against Toyota, ByKolles, Peugeot in 2022, and then perhaps Audi and Porsche, although the latter LMDh cars differ in specification and thus performance to the LMHs.
+Due to the balance of performance in place, we can realistically look forward to them battling against Toyota, Alpine, Peugeot in 2022, and then Audi and Porsche, although the latter LMDh cars differ in technical specification to the LMHs.

 Fanatics of Le Mans and the WEC are looking for a successful restart of the spark that blew out years ago, whereby a clumsy success handicap was in place to salvage what would be the dying year of LMP1.

 Glickenhaus will continue to be open and excited about their new LMH prospects, and rightly so.